 What Is the Final Model Count?

 It turns out that the answer to this question is a little tricky.
-Between 1987 and 2020, Canon launched 211 different EF or EF-S lenses to the public.
-If anyone stopped me and asked me this question on the street, I’d say 211 lenses is the simple answer.
+Between 1987 and 2020, Canon launched 212 different EF Mount or EF-S Mount lenses to the public.
+If anyone stopped me and asked me this question on the street, 212 EF lenses is the simple answer.

-This number is made up of 20 EF-S lenses for APS-C cameras, and 191 EF lenses.
-I decided to combine the two together to get to 211 because that is what Canon does when they announce their own numbers.
+This number comprises 20 EF-S lenses for APS-C cameras and 192 EF lenses.
+I decided to combine the two to get to 212 because that is what Canon does when announcing its own numbers.
 EF-S lenses are a subset of EF lenses, and the “140 million EF lenses sold” includes both EF and EF-S lenses as all of these lenses use the same EF mount.

-I have also included all of Canon’s Cinema EOS lenses that were available with an EF mount.
-This includes 14 prime lenses with an EF mount, 2 zooms with an EF mount and 9 zoom lenses that were available with either an EF or a PL mount.
+I have also included all Canon’s Cinema EOS lenses with an EF mount.
+This comprises 14 prime lenses with an EF mount, two zooms with an EF mount, and ten zoom lenses available with either an EF or a PL mount.
 Only the EF versions of the zooms were included in the final tally.

-The decision to include the Cinema EOS lenses in the tally was one I stopped to think about.
-For many people, it will seem irrelevant because these lenses can be incredibly expensive (up to $70,000 for the cine zooms).
-That said, I do know of several stills photographers who use the EF-Mount cine primes which come in at the much more reasonable price of around $4000.
-Canon also chooses to include the Cinema EOS lenses in their overall EF lens sales figures.
+I stopped to think about the decision to include the Cinema EOS lenses in the tally.
+For many people, it will seem irrelevant because these lenses can be costly (up to $70,000 for the cine zooms).
+That said, I know of several stills photographers who use the EF mount cine primes which come in at the much more reasonable price of around $4000.
+Canon also includes the Cinema EOS lenses in their overall EF lens sales figures.

-I did not include the 6 different EF extenders (teleconverters) in this tally of 211 EF lenses.
+I did not include the six different EF extenders (teleconverters) in this tally of 212 EF lenses.
 They do not have a focal length, so I do not count them as camera lenses.
-I don’t think anyone would argue with me on that point, but it’s not clear whether Canon includes them in their EF lens sales figures.
-They do appear in the promotional images distributed whenever Canon hit notable EF lens sales figures, so perhaps Canon and I disagree on this point.
+I don’t think anyone would argue with me, but it’s unclear whether Canon includes them in their EF lens sales figures.
+They do appear in the promotional images distributed whenever Canon hits notable EF lens sales figures, so perhaps Canon and I disagree on this point.

 When I compiled the list of lenses and their release dates that you see further down the page, I also discovered that some lenses were only available in certain parts of the world.
-For example, in the early years of EF lens production, it was common to produce a lens using standard AF motors, and then produce a version of the same lens that used more expensive USM AF motors.
+For example, in the early years of EF lens production, it was common to produce a lens using standard AF motors and then produce a version of the same lens that used more expensive, faster USM AF motors.

 In most cases, only one of these versions would be sold in a specific global market.
-When deciding on the tally of 211 total EF lenses, I did choose to include all of these versions because they were all publicly available.
-And theoretically, you could purchase any of them if you travelled to that different market or ordered the lens online.
+When deciding on the tally of 212 total EF lenses, I did choose to include all of these versions because they were all publicly available.
+You could purchase any of them if you traveled to that different market or ordered the lens online.

 Canon EF Lenses – A Summary